What is herpes?

 What causes herpes?

+This kind of severe infection is caused by a virus known as HSV.
+The virus is transmitted through sexual contact with an infected person and it spreads swiftly.
+Once HSV reaches the spinal cord nerves, it becomes impossible to eliminate.
+It also permanently settles on the genital area.
 There are two variations of the herpes viruses.
 The first one is known as Type I. This kind of virus is associated with blisters and sores on the mouth.
-The second group is Type 2 which is confined in the thighs and genital areas.
-The first sign is reflected commonly in the genitals and mouth areas.
-It can alternatively manifest in the form of cold sores and blisters which are really painful.
+The second is Type 2 which is confined in the thighs and genital areas.
 Additional body parts such as the spinal cord, eyes, brain, and hands can also be affected by the virus.
 Once you get in contact with the virus, the first signs appear between 3-14 days.

 Naturopathic medical perspective